gabe-lee/SimpleStrokeFontFormat/README.md

-# SimpleShapeFontFormat
+# SimpleStrokeFontFormat
-Version 0.1 technical specification for the SimpleShapeFontFormat (.ssff)
+Version 0.1 technical specification for the SimpleStrokeFontFormat (.ssff)

 ## Table of Contents
 - [Motivation](#motivation)